Back to overview

 Press inbound wave collision

 Press transfer waves collided with two staggered KLM and Lufthansa arrivals at Heydar Aliyev Intl.
-We split the inbound shuttle into a 3-coach rotation with a dedicated arrivals desk staffed for 14 hours on day minus 1.
+We split the inbound shuttle into a 3-coach rotation with a dedicated arrivals desk staffed for 14 hours on day minus 1, the same arrivals choreography we run at incentive scale in our 180-pax pharma incentive.

 What were the permit lead times?